 College Access Advisor

 Ikisha Cross, a native of Washington, D.C., understands the value of education.
-Having been raised in a single parent home, she watched her mother go from being on public assistance with only a high school diploma to earning five degrees, including a doctorate in theology.
+Having been raised in a single parent home, she watched her mother go from being on public assistance with only a high school diploma to earning four degrees, including a doctorate in theology.
 Ikisha holds degrees in business administration, biblical studies, and theology.
 She believes that education is the key to unlock doors of unlimited possibilities.
 Ikisha is now a resident of Cleburne, with her husband and four children.

 Liz is originally from Puerto Rico and moved to Keene, TX eight years ago where she now resides with her two children.
 She is fluent in both Spanish and English, and has five years working as an educator in the public school system.
 Liz is passionate about about helping others and loves to be out in the community assisting anyone who would like to continue their education.